kmamiya/sakura_object_storage_rails/README.md

 # SakuraObjectStorage
-The Ruby on Rails Plugin for Sakura Cloud Object Storage access.
+The Ruby Plugin for Sakura Cloud Object Storage access.

 * Not Amazon S3 compartible, writing for only Sakura Cloud Object storage.
 * Support the following functions.